San Francisco Acupuncture for Allergies Kristen Sparrow, MD Acupuncture, the secret weapon against Allergies

 *Results can vary from person to person

 Recent guidelines from the Taskforce on Allergies from the Society for Ear, Nose and Throat specialists recommend acupuncture for patients who desire or require natural treatment for allergies.
 One of my patients says,

 After just the first few treatments, I have been able to take no pills and still go comfortably to homes of friends with cats and dogs.
 After a year, it’s even better.”*

 *results, as with all aspects of medicine, vary from patient to patient

-Call me 415-775-0117 or email me at firstname.lastname@example.org and we can discuss how and if I can help you.
+Call me 415-775-0117 or email me at firstname.lastname@example.org We can discuss how and if I can help you.
 I will do my best to fit you in for an appointment.
 I know you have better things to do with your time than spend it in a doctor’s office, so I promise you to be punctual, efficient and attentive.
 How great is that!

 Doesn’t this take a lot of time?
 How long are the appointments?